Revisiting Chronology Protection Conjecture in The Dyonic Kerr-Sen Black Hole Spacetime: The Dyonic Kerr-Sen Black Hole

 \section{The Dyonic Kerr-Sen Black Hole}

-The Dyonic Kerr-Sen black hole is the most general axisymmetric black hole solution of the string inspired Einstein-Maxwell-dilaton-axion (EMDA) theory of gravity, where the generalization of the Einstein-Maxwell sector is done by introducing coupling between the Maxwell electromagnetic field tensor $F_{\mu\nu}$ with the the scalar dilaton field $\xi$ and introducing the pseudo scalar axion field $\phi$ coupled to the dilaton field $\xi$.
-The theory is given by this following effective action defined in 3+1 dimension spacetime \cite{Sen,Baner},
+The Dyonic Kerr-Sen black hole is the most general axisymmetric black hole solution of the string inspired Einstein-Maxwell-dilaton-axion (EMDA) theory of gravity, where the generalization of the Einstein-Maxwell sector is performed by introducing coupling between the Maxwell electromagnetic field tensor $F_{\mu\nu}$ with the scalar dilaton field $\xi$ and introducing the pseudo-scalar axion field $\phi$ coupled to the dilaton field $\xi$.
+The theory is given by the following effective action defined in 3+1 dimension spacetime \cite{Sen,Baner},

 where $R$ is the Ricci scalar and $g$ is the metric tensor determinant.
-The Maxwell electromagnetic field tensor $F_{\mu\nu}$ is defined as partial derivatives of the $U(1)$ gauge field $A_\mu$ as follows,
+The Maxwell electromagnetic field tensor $F_{\mu\nu}$ is defined as partial derivatives of the $U(1)$ gauge field $A_\mu$,